zbrock/billcrush/README.md

 http://devcenter.heroku.com/articles/quickstart

 ## Security
-You can pick a hard to guess group name.
+Your best bet is to run your own instance.
+If you want to use billcrush.com, I suggest picking a hard to guess group name.
 You'll access your group at http://billcrush.com/<group name>, so something obscure like "a18f2887118" should be an effective password.

-I suggest running your own copy if you're really worried about it.
+## Contributing
+ * Fork
+ * Fix and test
+ * Send a pull request

-#Feature TODO
+## TODO List
-Filter for showing transactions for just a given user Disable a user so they don't show up in the new entry form anymore (soft delete) Nicer UI to record 1-1 payments (i.e. Zach loaned brian $5) Multiple members can pay
+ * Filter for showing transactions for just a given user
+ * Disable a user so they don't show up in the new entry form anymore (soft delete)
+ * Nicer UI to record 1-1 payments (i.e. Zach loaned brian $5)
+ * Multiple members can pay